What Boat Lights Are Required at Night?

 How a vessel is being used can also affect what kinds of lights it has to display at night.

-If it's underway and driven by power, it must display red and green sidelights, a masthead light, and a stern light.
-If it's underway and sailing, it can use the same combination as a power-driven vessel or a tricolor light to replace individual sidelights and a stern light.
+- If it's underway and sailing, it can use the same combination as a power-driven vessel or a tricolor light to replace individual sidelights and a stern light.

 At anchor, vessels need an all-round white anchor light.

-What About at Night?
+What Boat Lights Are Required at Night?

 Between sunset and sunrise, boats must display navigation lights (those are the red and green lights on the bow of your boat).

-Masthead and stern lights are also crucial for night time navigation.
+Masthead and stern lights are also crucial for nighttime navigation.
 These bright white lights make your boat visible to other boaters in the dark.

 Common Mistakes to Avoid With Boat Stern Lights

 You don't want to put yourself and others at risk by using boat stern lights or other vessel lights incorrectly.
+The wrong light colors and incorrect placement are common issues, as are lights that aren't bright enough.

 To avoid these kinds of problems, all lights must be appropriately placed based on visibility requirements and regulations.
 Also, make sure you're using the correct colors to prevent confusion and choose bright lights for good visibility.